Nova Rockafeller: Relationships

 In 2017, Rockafeller began dating Canadian rapper Tom MacDonald.
 Together, they started the band GFBF and began writing music.
-When Macdonald wrote 'Dear Rappers' and became famous, Rockafeller poured herself into supporting him.
-She shot and directed all of his music videos after 2017, created his website, co-wrote hooks, and helped him navigate the music industry away from the pitfalls she experienced.
+When MacDonald wrote 'Dear Rappers' and gained prominence, Rockafeller poured herself into supporting him.
+She shot and directed all of his music videos after 2017, created his website and was featured on most of his albums, and helped him navigate the music industry away from the pitfalls she experienced.

 Influences

 Rockafeller has cited some of her influences as Good Charlotte, Blink-182, Fugees, A Tribe Called Quest, Damian Marley, Weezer, Busta Rhymes, Outkast, Bright Eyes, Nirvana, Die Antwoord, and Meg Myers.